Table of Contents

 Insurance Coverage For Dog Bites

-The policy limits for dog bites coverage can be anywhere between $100,000 and $300,000.
+The policy limits for dog bite coverage can be anywhere between $100,000 and $300,000, though the amount a victim can pursue from such limits will vary on a case-by-case basis.
 As a claimant, it’s important to know that some insurance providers have breed restrictions in their plans.
-Your personal injury lawyer can check the policy to see if a certain breed is restricted and look into other possible sources of payment.
+Your personal injury lawyer can review the policy to see if a certain breed is restricted and look into other possible sources of compensation.

-Insurance coverage for dog bites may have a very low cap on the settlement amount injured victims can obtain.
-In this case, the compensation you can receive may not be enough to cover your medical treatment and damages.
-Worse, the owner may not have insurance to pay for your losses.
-If this happens, hire a reliable lawyer to help you file a lawsuit to force the responsible owner to pay you out of pocket.
+Insurance coverage for dog bites may have a very low cap on the settlement amount that victims can pursue.
+In this case, the compensation you can seek may not be enough to cover your medical treatment and other losses.
+In some cases, the owner may not have insurance to address your damages.
+If this happens, you can ask a lawyer whether it will be necessary to file a lawsuit that aims to have the responsible owner pay you out of pocket.

-You can also trust your injury lawyer to hold other parties accountable and maximize your compensation.
+Your injury lawyer can also work to identify other potentially liable parties if you need to explore other options for pursuing compensation.
 Property owners, for instance, may be held liable through premises liability laws.
 A landlord who lets the dog owner rent a house or apartment could be named in your claim.
-On a similar note, employers or business owners who permit dogs in the workplace run the risk of being liable in case of an attack.
+On a similar note, employers or business owners who permit dogs in the workplace run the risk of being held liable in the event of a bite.

 What To Do After A Dog Bite Incident

-Taking the following steps will help you ensure your well-being and secure your rights to compensation in case of a dog bite.
-You can keep your injuries and condition from getting worse and hold the owner and other parties if any, responsible.
+Taking steps similar to the following can help you ensure your well-being and secure your potential right to pursue compensation in case of a dog bite.
+You can prevent your injuries and condition from worsening and seek damages from the owner and any other responsible parties.

-- Prioritize your safety above all else by keeping your distance.
+- Prioritize your safety above all else by maintaining a safe distance.

 - Try to stay composed and move to a safe location.